Code4HR/welcome/index.md

 ## Purpose and Foundation

 Code for America aims to improve the relationships between citizens and government.
 We help governments restructure to create low-risk settings for innovation, engage citizens to create better services, and support ongoing competition in the govtech marketplace.
- * We brainstorm and implement ways to use public data to build apps that help solve city problems and foster open government.
+ - We brainstorm and implement ways to use public data to build apps that help solve city problems and foster open government.
  * We sponsor activities including hackathons, write-a-thons, unconferences, open data activities, and meetups.
- * We are Civic Hackers... and what is Civic Hacking?
+ * We are __Civic Hackers__... and what is Civic Hacking?
    * Hacking is about finding new ways to get stuff done, often through constraints and limited resources.
 It’s also about finding new uses for old designs.
    * Civic hacking is about coders, designers and other technologists using their skills to make positive contributions to their neighborhoods, communities, and cities.
    * Civic hacking is part of what we do at Code for America.